Take Credit for Going Green

 The Pasadena Water and Power (PWP) PEV Charger Rebate Program provides a rebate of up to $400 to PWP customers who purchase and install a qualifying Level 2 charger for employee's vehicle charging.
 Up to two incentives are available per PWP commercial account.
-Applications for this first-come, first serve rebate opportunity will be accepted until rebate funds have been exhausted.
+Applications for this first-come, first-served rebate opportunity will be accepted until rebate funds have been exhausted.

 Grants for EV charging stations are periodically available through the California Energy Commission's Alternative and Renewable Fuel and Vehicle Technology Program.

-The Regional Air Quality Council Electric Vehicle and Charging Station Grant is available to local governments, education institutions, non-profit agencies, apartment complexes and businesses with multi-vehicle parking facilities in the Denver Metro Area for 80% of the cost or up to $3,260 for Level 2 single port charging stations, $6,260 for Level 2 dual port charging stations, $13,000 for DC Fast single connection charging stations, and $16,000 for DC Fast multiple connection charging stations.
+The Regional Air Quality Council Electric Vehicle and Charging Station Grant is available to local governments, educational institutions, non-profit agencies, apartment complexes and businesses with multi-vehicle parking facilities in the Denver Metro Area for 80% of the cost or up to $3,260 for Level 2 single port charging stations, $6,260 for Level 2 dual port charging stations, $13,000 for DC Fast single connection charging stations, and $16,000 for DC Fast multiple connection charging stations.
 Grant applications open periodically.
 For entities outside of the Denver Metro Area, the Colorado Energy Office Electric Vehicle and Charging Station Grant covers 80% of the cost or up to $3,260 for Level 2 single port charging stations, $6,260 for Level 2 dual port charging stations, $13,000 for DC Fast single connection charging stations, and $16,000 for DC Fast multiple connection charging stations.
 Grant applications open periodically.